Izenda7Series/docs-html/_sources/install/supplementary_guides/load_balancing.rst.txt

 The Izenda Scheduler will store scheduling information in RAM of the server by default.
 If you are using any type of a distributed enviroment where there is more than one instance of the Izenda API (webfarms, etc.) you will need to use a database (ADO.NET job store) for storage of the scheduling information.
 Please follow the instructions below for setting up the scheduler to run in a distributed environment:

 1. Download the creation script for your database type: |br|
-Download quartz database script ~\database\tables\tables\sqlServer.sql inside Quartz.NET-2.3.3.zip.
-Use that script to create database quartzNET233 on your DB server. https://github.com/quartznet/quartznet/releases/tag/v2.3.3 |br|
+Download quartz database script ~\database\tables\tables_sqlServer.sql inside Quartz.NET-2.6.2.zip.
+Use that script to create the database on your DB server. https://github.com/quartznet/quartznet/releases/tag/v2.6.2 |br|

 2. Create the database (by default the table prefix "QRTZ_" but this can be set in the config) |br|